 The foundation has supported CWES for 21 years, beginning with the purchase of security shutters through its Investing in HOPE grant.
-Funds from the grant have gone towards a variety of initiatives, such as a 24-hour helpline and emergency shelter, extended care and support for children and youth, and many counselling channels across multiple levels.
+Funds from the grant have gone towards a variety of initiatives, such as a 24-hour helpline and emergency shelter, extended care and support for children and youth, and many counselling channels.

 CWES is focused on ending family violence and abuse in the lives of women, children, youth and men.

 This year marks the foundation's 30th anniversary.
 To date, the foundation has given $6.3 million to more than 150 local shelter- and community-related non-profit organizations in Calgary and surrounding areas.

 30th anniversary | Alyssa Campos | Aneve MacKay Lyons | Calgary Real Estate News | Calgary Womens Emergency Shelter | Charitable Foundation | Charitable Foundation | Fort Calgary | Investing in Hope | Kim Ruse | Rob Campbell